Lanceback/SpaceCombat/README.md

 ## Plans:

-  I may just make a dedicated server.

   I need an ai in the game for singleplayer.

   Re-make in python for better network communication.

-  Compile into platfform specific Applications.
+  Compile into platform specific Applications.